Jamonygr/azure-landing-zone-lab/README.md

 A **production-ready** Azure Landing Zone lab environment built with Terraform, following Microsoft's Cloud Adoption Framework (CAF) best practices.
 This project deploys a complete enterprise-grade hub-spoke network topology with identity services, security controls, and application workloads.

+> 💡 **Modular Design**: Core infrastructure deploys in ~10-15 minutes.
+Optional components (VPN Gateway, AKS) can be enabled when needed, with VPN/OnPrem adding ~30-45 minutes to deployment time.

 ---

 ## 📋 Table of Contents